This article describes how to create a new contract draft automatically. It contains the following topics:

 In case the automation has failed, you can access the detailed view by clicking on the failed notification in the list under your profile notifications:

-In this view, you can identify the reason for the failure by expanding the failure to run details.
-You can then use the information found here to change the automation back from the configuration settings.
+- In this view, you can identify the reason for the failure by expanding the failure to run details.
+You can then use the information found here to change the automation from the configuration settings.

-In the case above, we need to go back and change the email address of one of the parties.
-Each party and their signature are identified by email address, the value of this attribute must therefore be unique.
+- In the case above, we need to go back and change the email address of one of the parties.
+Each party and their signature are identified by email address; the value of this attribute must therefore be unique.

 How can I check the automation runs successfully?

-If you still need additional information or assistance, reach out to us at any time via our Online Support Chat or by sending us an email.
+If you need additional information or assistance, contact us anytime via our Support Chat or email.